Lalits-Projects/Lalits-Projects/README.md

 # Lalit Yadav

-**`Studying Computer Science (Cyber Security) and Engineering (Honours - Mechatronic Systems)`**
+**`Currently Studying Computer Science (Cyber Security) and Engineering (Honours - Mechatronic Systems)`**

 Hello!
 I am a hands-on Computing & Engineering student blending software, hardware and design to ship polished, user-centred systems.
+I have experince in object-oriented systems, large data analysise (via Pandas), and cyber security foundations.

 I love building new things and solving real world problems and I hope you enjoy some of the things I have built so far!
 I post many of projects on my YouTube channel showcasing what problem I intend to slove with this new device and what additional skill I choose to focus on imporving.
-Note: The videos are quite informal, for a more focused review of my work please review my GitHub page
+Note: The videos are quite informal, for a more focused review of my work please review my GitHub page.

    <p align="left">
       <a href="https://www.youtube.com/@Ansh_Builds_Things?sub_confirmation=1">